Translate Polish video to English | HeyGen AI

 How do I translate a Polish video into English?

-Yes, you can translate short Polish video clips online for free to check subtitle accuracy and voice quality before upgrading for longer videos or professional translation features.
+Yes, you can translate short Polish video clips online for free to test subtitle accuracy and voice quality before upgrading to longer videos or professional translation features.

 Does this tool support English subtitles for Polish videos?

-Yes, the platform allows you to generate accurate English subtitles for Polish videos and export them in standard formats suitable for YouTube and training platforms.
-You can create an account here, This supports smoother collaboration and faster localisation workflows.
+Yes, the platform lets you generate accurate English subtitles for Polish videos and export them in standard formats suitable for YouTube and training platforms.
+You can create an account here, which supports smoother collaboration and faster localization workflows.

 Can I create English dubbing from a Polish video?